psisoyev/psisoyev.github.io/_posts/2020-12-18-train-station-tofu.markdown

 * and even more.

 Another bonus of having core logic extracted is that it's possible to substitute the logic itself without changing the plumbing around.
-It means that logging, monitoring, tracing and all the other utilities will stay as is.
+It means that logging, monitoring, tracing, and all the other utilities will stay as-is.

 # Improved error handling
-Error handling is always a great topic for a holy war in the Internet.
+Error handling is always a great topic for a holy war on the Internet.
 Everyone knows how to do it in the best way, but everyone does that differently.

 Tofu also provides a way to handle business errors.
-As an example we will take care of `Departure` validation.
+As an example, we will take care of `Departure` validation.
-Above, we've already seen a new context bound in `Departures` service - `DepartureError.Raising`.
+Above, we've already seen a new context bound in the `Departures` service - `DepartureError.Raising`.
 It is signaling that this service can raise a `DepartureError`.
-We've added it in `DepartureError` companion object:
+We've added it in the `DepartureError` companion object:
 ```scala
 sealed trait DepartureError extends NoStackTrace
 object DepartureError {